dx-ted-emea/bigdata-labs/Lab-3/README.md

 When you visualized the last transformation you probably saw that many of the movies are missing revenue and budget data.
 This is due to the limitations of TMDb.
 Luckily we know because we curated our dataset that an overwhelming amount of the missing data belongs to movies that were not successful.
 To account for this we will use a clean missing data module to replace missing data in these columns with the number 0 so that profit will be calculated as false.

-Note: Replacing empty values with teh number 0 is not the best technique, but for the purposes of this lab it is a quick heuristic that will provide us with better end results than we would get if we did not clean missing values.
+Note: Replacing empty values with the number 0 is not the best technique, but for the purposes of this lab it is a quick heuristic that will provide us with better end results than we would get if we did not clean missing values.

 * Expand the Data Transformation and Manipulation tabs then drag a 'Clean Missing Data' Module into the experiment.
 * Connect the Project Columns Module to the Clean Missing Data Module.